 Like any true entrepreneur, Eleanor Dumont saw opportunity wherever she went.
 She opened several successful gaming parlors in California, offering a rarity during the time - a respectable lady dealer.
 Her parlor, Vingt-et-un, was finely furnished, served Champagne instead of whiskey, and only accepted the patronage of well-dressed gentlemen.
 It was hugely popular, but men lost interest as Dumont's beauty waned and more women began to fill the camps.

 After the gold ran dry and the crowds cleared out, Dumont bought a ranch.
 During this time, she fell in love with a handsome, silver-tongued man named Jack McKnight.
 Dumont fell head over heels for the man; unfortunately, McKnight was a con man, and he ended up stealing all of her hard-earned money and selling her ranch, leaving Dumont completely destitute.
-Not one to take that type of treatment from anyone, she chased down her former lover with a shotgun and killed him.
+Not one to take that type of treatment from anyone, she chased down her former lover with a shotgun and ended him.

 In need of money, she began to set up gambling tables at mining camps; it’s said that she met Calamity Jane at one of these camps and tried to teach the famous frontierswoman how to play poker.